MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

 1. Create an interim lakehouse "LH2" in C2.W2.

-1. Recover the delta tables in the interim lakehouse from the original warehouse by following the [Lakehouse recovery steps](#lakehouse).
+1. Recover the Delta tables in the interim lakehouse from the original warehouse by following the [Lakehouse recovery steps](#lakehouse).

 1. Create a new Warehouse item "WH2" in C2.W2.